Belval/ML-IDS/README.md

 When symbolic variables are binarized, the resulting vector contains 3 (protocol) + 70 (service) + 11 (flag) + 37 (continuous or already binarized) = 121 values

-While all of those values will be used in the first version to allow comparison with current research, some might be added afterwards for sake of completeness and relevancy in 2017.
+While all of those values will be used in the first version to allow comparison with current research, some might be added afterward for sake of completeness and relevancy in 2017.

 | Variable name               | Discrete or Continuous | Possible values  |
 | --------------------------- |:----------------------:| ----------------:|